GambitGamesLLC/unity-neuroguide-launcher/README.md

 - No special build instructions, simply make a Windows desktop build
 - Your build location needs to be `%LocalAppData%\M3DVR\Launcher`
 - This location follows the expected path that the NeuroGuide application from Nestre will expect to find the Launcher and the `config.json` file within the same folder.
+- Once you've made a build, run it once to generate the `config.json` file at the path specified within the `config.json` file that exists in the project Resources folder.

 ---